UV Protection Contact Lenses

 UV-blocking contacts sit on the cornea and only cover part of the eye.
 This is why outdoor eye protection should include sunglasses labeled for full UVA and UVB protection, especially during long daytime wear.

-Buying UV protection contact lenses online starts with matching your prescription, then comparing UV features, comfort, and replacement timing.
+Buying contact lenses online with UV protection starts with matching your prescription, then comparing UV features, comfort, and replacement timing.
 Treat the UV claim as one part of the choice, not the only detail.

 - Use a valid contact lens prescription before ordering any UV-blocking contact lens online.